antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

 ```
 Notes
 -----
-The approaches described above, which override low-level components of Entity Framework Core, should not be considered as long-term solutions.
 The APIs for accessing internal services may change in the future releases, and there is a risk that the application will break when updated to a new version of Entity Framework Core.
+The approaches described above should not be considered as long-term solutions, but as workarounds until we have a first class way of achieving the functionality.

+Interceptors and seeding are high on the feature backlog and the Entity Framework team plans to address them in the near future.

 Useful Links
 ---------